sanjibkumarraul/Topic-Classification/README.md

 1. Keep all the required files in a folder i.e., Datasets, pretrained fastText word embedding (*wiki-news-300d-1M.vec*), python file, configuration        file (*environment.yml*).

+2. All the absolute paths of the program should be set according to the system used.

-2. Open the terminal inside the folder.
+3. Open the terminal inside the folder containg all required files.

-3. Install Anaconda.
+4. Install Anaconda.

-4. Creates a environment named *test_new* and install all project-specific packages by typing:
+5. Creates a environment named *test_new* and install all project-specific packages by typing:
   $conda env create -f environment.yml

-5. Activates the newly created *test_new* environment by typing:
+6. Activates the newly created *test_new* environment by typing:
   $conda activate test_new

-6. Runs the python file as a script in *test_new* environment:
+7. Runs the python file as a script in *test_new* environment:
   $python filename.py